Frequently Asked Questions

 Spinach AI Features & Capabilities

-What features does Spinach AI offer for agile and Scrum teams?
+What features does Spinach AI offer for Scrum Managers and agile teams?

-Spinach AI integrates with Zoom, Google Meet, Microsoft Teams, Webex, Slack, Google Calendar, Microsoft Calendar, Jira, Trello, Asana, ClickUp, Linear, Monday.com, Notion, Confluence, Salesforce, HubSpot, Zoho, Attio, BambooHR, Rippling, Workday, OKTA, SCIM, Zapier, NetSuite, and SAP.
-For a full list, visit the Spinach AI integrations page.
-Note: Some integrations may require specific plan levels or additional setup.
+Yes, Spinach AI integrates with Zoom, Google Meet, Microsoft Teams, Webex, Slack, Google Calendar, Microsoft Calendar, Jira, Trello, Asana, ClickUp, Linear, Monday.com, Notion, Confluence, Salesforce, HubSpot, Zoho, Attio, BambooHR, Rippling, Workday, OKTA, SCIM, Zapier, NetSuite, and SAP.
+Note: Some integrations may require specific plan levels or setup.
+Source

-Yes, Spinach AI provides a Transcript & AI Summary API, available on all plans.
-The API is included in the Free and Enterprise plans, and available as an add-on for Pro and Business plans.
-This API enables access to transcripts and AI-generated summaries for integration and automation.
-For more details, visit the Spinach AI pricing page.
-Note: API usage limits and access may vary by plan.
+Yes, Spinach AI offers a Transcript & AI Summary API.
+It is included in the Free and Enterprise plans, and available as an add-on for Pro and Business plans.
+This API enables access to meeting transcripts and AI-generated summaries for integration and automation.
+Note: API usage may be subject to plan limits and add-on fees.
+Source

 Pricing & Plans